pileofwolves/finmer/Docs/content/script-reference/index.md

 The game engine may or may not expose additional functions or properties that are not included in this script reference.
 Usage of such undocumented features is not supported; they may change or break without notice in future updates.
 :::

+## About Lua

+Lua is a simple, elegant script language.
+If you would like to learn it, there are lots of resources available online for you to peruse.
+You can find the official [Lua 5.1 reference manual here](https://www.lua.org/manual/5.1/manual.html), and a large directory of [user-made tutorials here](http://lua-users.org/wiki/TutorialDirectory).
+Check the [Script Reference](/category/script-reference) to see what you can do with the game engine.

+The game makes available for you most standard Lua libraries.
+You can use the `base`, `coroutine`, `table`, `string` and `math` libraries.
+Note that for security reasons, the `io`, `os`, `package` and `debug` libraries are unavailable.

 ## Reference pages

 The API is split up into these categories: